Quadrille (patience): Rules

 Both games are called Quadrille; alternative titles have been used to distinguish them.

-Royal Quadrille or La Française
+Royal quadrille or la Française

-Also called One pack is used, which is shuffled well and then dealt one-by-one to a rubbish heap.
+One pack is used, which is shuffled well and then dealt one-by-one to a rubbish heap.
 As Aces and Deuces appear, they are played to eight foundations arranged in the form of a quadrille (see illustration), with Hearts at the top, Diamonds at the bottom, Spades to the left and Clubs to the right.
 In each pair the Deuce is on the right.
 The foundations are built up in suit sequence by alternating numbers: the odd numbers on the Ace of the same suit and the even numbers likewise on the Deuce of the same suit as follows:

 The rubbish heap may be turned twice.
 If the patience succeeds, the Kings and Queens will form pairs as in the dance of Quadrille.

-Captive Queens
+Captive queens

 There are two ways of setting up the game: